 German wine labeling is the most complicated in the world.
 And it is a shame; for German wines are among the easiest to appreciate and enjoy… Read More »

-O. C. and 118 IGT appellations, Italian wine is decidedly and infinitely diverse.
-In the north, rich, tannic reds produced from Nebbiolo in Piedmont, bracing whites from Gave near the Italian Riviera, luscious dry Pinot Grigio from the Veneto, Trentino-Alto Adige and Collio, powerful and jammy Amarone from Veneto’s Valpolicella and elegant Sangiovese in Tuscany are neighbors, yet each is unique.
-In the South and on the Islands, briny, dry Vermentino and rustic, delicious Cannonau (Grenache) from Sardinia, warm, deeply-flavored Nero d’Avola from Sicily, rich, bittersweet Primitivo and Negroamaro from Puglia and noble, age-worthy Aglianico from Basilicata share only their embrace of the sun; each, again, an individual and special experience.
-Read Less »
+Italian wine is decidedly and infinitely diverse: divided into 19 wine growing regions, more than 70 DOCG (Denominazione di Origine Contollata e Garantita), or controlled designation of origin guaranteed, more than 300 DOCs (Denominazione di Origine Contollata) and 60-plus IGT (Indicazione Geografica Tipica) appellations.
+In the north, rich, tannic reds produced from Nebbiolo in Piedmont, bracing whites from Gavi near the Italian Riviera, luscious dry Pinot Grigio from the Veneto, Trentino-Alto Adige and Collio, powerful and jammy Amarone from Veneto’s Valpolicella and elegant Sangiovese in Tuscany are neighbors, yet each is unique.
+In the South and on the Islands, briny, dry Vermentino, warm, deeply-flavored Nero d’Avola from Sicily, rich, bittersweet Primitivo and Negroamaro from Puglia and noble, age-worthy Aglianico from Basilicata share only their embrace of the sun; each, again, an individual and special experience.

 New Zealand is an island nation — a cluster of three large islands that have a north-south span of close to 1000 miles with less than a 200… Read More »

-Portugal Like all of Latin Europe, Portugal owes its history of winegrowing to the Romans.
+Portugal, like all of Latin Europe, owes its history of winegrowing to the Romans.
 Known as Lusitania, Portugal was an important source of table… Read More »

 Several other Spanish regions are worth noting here.
-The vast expanse of the Duero River has allowed viticulture to flourish and is home to famous vineyard regions like Ribera del Duero (simply “banks of the river Douro”) and new regions like Cigales where 100 year old vines are just being discovered for their enormous quality potential.
-In Spain, The early ripening Tempranillo, the variety that puts the spine into a high proportion of Spain's most respected red wines, is king.
-Its thick skinned fruit is capable of making deep-colored, long-lasting wines.
+The vast expanse of the Duero River has allowed viticulture to flourish and is home to famous vineyard regions like Ribera del Duero (simply “banks of the river Douro”) and new regions like Cigales where 100-year-old vines are just being discovered for their enormous quality potential.
+In Spain, the early ripening Tempranillo, the variety that puts the spine into a high proportion of Spain's most respected red wines, is king.
+Its thick-skinned fruit is capable of making deep-colored, long-lasting wines.
 Whether it is called Tempranillo (Rioja, Navarra), Tinto del Pais or Tinto Fino (Ribera del Duero, Cigales), Tinto de Toro (Toro), Cencibel (Valdepeñas) or other, one thing is certain: the wines are uniquely impressive.
-Read Less »